 The wrap left my skin feeling silky smooth, followed by a lavender aromatherapy massage.
 The facial was thorough, including extractions!
 And the pedicure made me realize how long it had been since I really treated myself to such a thing!
 My feet were so soft afterwards I couldn’t stop looking at how pretty they were.

-Additionally, many of the hotels, including Manchebo Resort and Spa, offer multiple yoga and Pilates classes per day.
+Additionally, many of the hotels, including Manchebo Resort and Spa, offer multiple yoga and pilates classes per day.
 The island also has plenty of yoga studios and stand up paddleboard yoga.
-Check out Aruba’s wellbeing offerings here.
+Check out Aruba’s wellbeing offers here.

 I have found that it’s pretty easy to meet people to hang with in Aruba.
 I really like using Instagram to find other photographers to collaborate with, or if you’re not a photographer yourself, they often charge pretty reasonable rates to take pics for you on vacation!